 2. Syllabus

-The draft Autonomous syllabi for UG programmes in Biotechnology, Genetics, Biochemistry, Microbiology was presented, which was scrutinized thoroughly course wise by the subject experts.
-The BOS suggested necessary corrections and approved I and II Semester syllabus.
+The draft Autonomous syllabi for U.G programmes in Biotechnology, Genetics, Biochemistry, Microbiology was presented, which was scrutinized thoroughly course wise by the subject experts.
+The BOS suggested necessary corrections and approved the syllabus.

 3. Panel of Examiners: